eddi3js/zustand-jest-testing-utils/README.md

 ## License

-`zustand-jest-utils` is released under the MIT License.
+`zustand-jest-testing-utils` is released under the MIT License.

 ## Contributing